Follow TV Tropes

 • In Deep Rock Galactic, the Rival corporation's Nemesis killbot will use the same voice callouts as player dwarves — "I'm hurt!"
 "Over here!" or even "We're rich!" — to lure miners into range of its Combat Tentacles, though with low audio fidelity and occasional stutters to reveal the ruse.
 It's especially unnerving to hear another "dwarf" when you're playing solo.

 • Connor and Markus both display this ability in Detroit: Become Human.
 In "The Stratford Tower", Markus uses it to distract a human receptionist by posing as a fireman, a teacher, or a parking attendant over the phone.
-Connor can optionally use it in "Last Chance, Connor" to mimic the voice of either Markus or one of the Traci androids from an earlier chapter, and if he became deviant he can copy a guard's voice while infiltrating CyberLife Tower.
+Connor can optionally use it in "Last Chance, Connor" to mimic the voice of either Markus or one of the Traci androids from an earlier chapter, and if he becomes deviant, he can copy a guard's voice while infiltrating CyberLife Tower.

 • In Ensemble Stars!, voice mimicry is among Wataru's many entertainment skills.
 He also taught it to his apprentice Natsume.